-Where an item of fixed assets has different useful lives, they are accounted for as separate items of fixed assets.
+Where an item of fixed asset has different useful live as the other items of the same fixed asset, they are accounted for as separate items of fixed assets.

-The cost of replacing part of an item of fixed assets is recognised in the carrying amount of the item if it is probable that the future economic benefits embodied within the part will flow to the Group and its cost can be measured reliably.
+The cost of replacing part of an item of fixed assets is recognised in the carrying amount of the item if it is probable that the future economic benefits embodied within the part will flow to the Company and its cost can be measured reliably.
 The costs of the day-to-day servicing of fixed assets is recognised in the profit or loss statement as incurred.

-Current maintenance costs of tangible assets are recognized in the profit and loss statement as incurred.
+Maintenance costs of tangible assets are recognized in the profit and loss statement as incurred.

-Depreciation is calculated on a straight-line basis over the entire useful lives of the respective fixed asset to write down each asset to its estimated residual value over its estimated useful life using the following rates:
+Depreciation is calculated on a straight-line basis to write down each asset to its estimated residual value over its estimated useful life using the following rates:

 % per year

-Equipment 25
+25

-Vehicles 20
+20

-Other equipment and machinery 20 - 50
+20 - 50